Program Resident Education

 Yes.
 A PGY1 and PGY3 are paired together for the 2-week elective, working under the supervision of Ultrasound faculty.
 The PGY1 benefits from the additional experienced bedside teaching/mentorship from the PGY3, while the PGY3 advances his/her educational skill and portfolio.
-As part of this elective, the PGY3 may schedule elective days such as TEE simulation and echo case review.
+As part of this elective, the PGY3 may schedule elective days such as TEE practice and echo case review.
 There is also a bi-weekly evening Zoom lecture.

 Is there an US elective?

 Yes.
 There is also am Intern POCUS Boot camp and longitudinal Ultrasound Scholarly Track.